Map of all posts about travel in Panama. Move around, zoom in or out, go full-screen, and click on any icon to see a post synopsis.

 Panama Trip Planning Information

 Panama is not the most foreign place you’ll ever visit.
 English is widely spoken and the country uses the US dollar as its official currency.
 Social customs, food, and things like architecture and fashion seem familiar too.
 This is not surprising given the fact that the US had a decades-long presence in Panama during the building of the Panama Canal, even establishing a “Canal Zone” that was administered as US territory.
 But the country also has jungle, beaches, a fantastic Carnival celebration, and the most sophisticated capital city in Central America all in one tidy package.
 We spent 215 days exploring Panama and drove 5,336 miles (8,587 km) in this tiny little s-shaped country at the bottom of Central America.
 Our experiences across the country became nearly 50 posts on our travel blog.
-Get our overall advice about travel to Panama and a hand-picked selection of must-reads in our Panama Travel Guide.
+Start your own Panama trip planning with the travel advice and hand-picked destination highlights in our Panama Travel Guide.